Vipult/amdocs-assignment/assignment/README.md

 POSTMAN status: 200 OK
 A record should be updated in Database with id: 1, address: Viman Nagar,Pune,phoneNumber: 9876789609
 NOTE: URL @Pathvariable value i.e. in this case should match request Body id variable i.e. in this case 1 value.
+Expected JSON response:
+{
+    "id":"1"
+    "address": "Viman Nagar,Pune",
+    "phoneNumber": "9876789609"
+}

+Error JSON response:
+for phonenumber value not numeric or less than or greater than 10 digits {
+    "errorMessage": [
+        "phoneNumber : PhoneNumber should be 10 digit", "phoneNumber : PhoneNumber should be numeric"
+    ],
+    "statusCode": 400
+}

 3.For DELETE:
 Authorization->Basic Auth-> Username: admin Password: password or Username: user Password: password